Gleef-Solutions/docs/README.md

-# Mintlify Starter Kit
+# Gleef Starter Kit

-Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including

-- Guide pages
-- Navigation
-- Customizations
-- API Reference pages
-- Use of popular components
+The Gleef documentation is based on Mintlify.
+Follow the intructions bellow to update the documentation.

 ### Development